-There is nothing better for Christmas dessert than pie.
+There is nothing better for Thanksgiving and Christmas dessert than pie.
 That’s a fact.

 Sure, the cookies are great, but those are just snacks.
 They totally don’t count as dessert.
 (Or maybe I just say that so I don’t feel bad about eating 843 desserts on Christmas?)